Hello guys, in this article, I will share some detailed information about the Blow molding process, construction, and advantages.

 The two variations in extrusion blow molding are namely continuous blow molding and intermittent blow molding.

-In continuous extrusion blow molding, the parisons are extruded continuously, and the individual parts are cut separately using a fitting knife.
+The parisons are extruded continuously in continuous extrusion blow molding, and the individual parts are cut separately using a fitting knife.

 Talking about intermittent extrusion molding, which mainly falls into two variations, namely straight method, and accumulator method.

 The straight method is quite similar to the injection molding method, using a screw to turn and stop to push the material out.

 In the accumulator method, the material is gathered until the previous mold is properly cooled and enough material has been collected.
 Then, a rod pushes the molten material and propels the parison.